odair-pedro/evolve-migrations-helper/README.md

 # Evolve Migrations Helper
-A simple tool for help yout to versionate [Evolve](https://github.com/lecaillon/Evolve) migration files
+A simple tool for help you to versionate [Evolve](https://github.com/lecaillon/Evolve) migration files